Entities

 Last updated

-We accomplish this by storing a database of entities that is entirely separate from your Relationships.
-This allows you to link entities to other entities and to relationships without the need to hold duplicate data.
-It also means that when you update an entity's information, that information is instantly available in every linked context.
+Each entity is stored in Proofdesk once, regardless of how many of your relationships they are involved in.
+This allows your team to link entities together or to relationships without the need to hold duplicate data.
+It also means that when you update an entity's information, that information is instantly available in every linked .

 An entity is made up of four key components: